MohamedAEmara/E7ky/README.md

 - Once logged in, you can create a story and choose to make it public or private.
 - To view public stories, navigate to the "Public Stories" section.
 - Access your dashboard to manage your stories, including editing and deleting.
-## Authentication

-Provide instructions on how to set up Google OAuth for user authentication.

 ## Database Configuration